-Information about the data to be processed can be available on various levels.
-For some use cases, it is sufficient to have only limited metadata available, for others there is also a need for a well-specified syntax for all available records.
-Ideally, though, it is possible to describe the exact semantics of the data at hand.
-The Semantic Container concept acknowledges that data sources are not necessarily specified in a well-defined manner and the proposed solution enables users to enrich the available data in a step-by-step approach.
+Information about data to be processes can be available on different levels.
+Sometimes there is only metadata available, other times there is also a defined syntax for the records available, and in the ideal case it is possible to describe the exact semantics of the data at hand.
+Semantic Container take into account that data sources are not always described in a well-defined way and the proposed solution enables user to enrich the available data in a step-wise approach.

-A Semantic Container describes its input and output on three levels:
+A Semantic Container describes the container input and output on three possible levels: